What is the relationship with addiction and chronic pain?

 - Use distraction techniques.
 These techniques also help bring your focus away from pain/negative thoughts and onto more positive mental thoughts/images.
 These techniques can be as simple as watching your favorite television show, reading a good book, listening to music, and so on – an activity that you enjoy doing.

 - Exercise if possible.
 We often associate pain with avoiding activity, but unused muscles feel more pain.
 Exercise helps to release endorphins, a brain chemical that improve mood and block pain signals.
 Identifying an appropriate and safe exercise regimen with your doctor can help you build strength, decrease pain, and promote overall well-being.

 - Take care of yourself.
 Make sure you are taking care of your basic needs – eating, sleeping, and so on.
 When we are not meeting these needs, our body feels it, and we are often more exhausted and depleted, and thus in more pain.
 A well-balanced diet can aid your body in many ways that will contribute to managing your pain, such as keeping your weight under control and managing blood sugar.
-Try to avoid substances such as cigarettes or alcohol, which can worsen things such as circulation and sleep problems which will ultimately worsen your pain level as well.
+Try supplements such as Turmeric or Magnesium.
+Avoid substances such as cigarettes or alcohol, which can worsen things such as circulation and sleep problems which will ultimately worsen your pain level as well.